hudson-and-thames/arbitragelab/docs/source/optimal_mean_reversion/heat_potentials.rst

 and set up the delta for the grid calculation and maximum duration of the trade.

+.. automodule:: arbitragelab.optimal_mean_reversion.heat_potentials

-.. py:currentmodule:: arbitragelab.optimal_mean_reversion.heat_potentials.HeatPotentials
+.. autoclass:: HeatPotentials
+   :members: __init__

-.. autofunction:: fit
+.. automethod:: HeatPotentials.fit

 To separately perform the optimization process we use the ``optimal_levels`` function.

-.. autofunction:: optimal_levels
+.. automethod:: HeatPotentials.optimal_levels

 There is also a possibility to calculate the Sharpe ratio for chosen optimal levels and the maximum duration of the trade of choice.

-.. autofunction:: sharpe_calculation
+.. automethod:: HeatPotentials.sharpe_calculation

 To view the optimal levels scaled back to initial parameters the ``description`` function is used.

-.. autofunction:: description
+.. automethod:: HeatPotentials.description

 Example
 #######